yevheniiairapetian/owrite/README.md

 ## Database Setup
 To set up the database for the project:

-- Create an account/sign in at https://firebase.google.com/
+- Create an account/log in at https://firebase.google.com/
-- install firebase in your project directory: ```npm install firebase```
+- Install Firebase in your project directory: ```npm install firebase```
-- import the firebase configuration settings from the project settings tab in the firebase console into your App.js file
+- Import the Firebase configuration settings from the project settings tab in the Firebase console into your App.js file
-- in the firebase database rules, adjust ```allow read, write: if false;``` to ```allow read, write: if true;```
+- In the firebase database rules, adjust ```allow read, write: if false;``` to ```allow read, write: if true;```
-- publish
+- Publish

 ## Contact:
 Feel free to contact me via[ LinkedIn](https://www.linkedin.com/in/yevhenii-airapetian/) or